History, tourist information, and nearby accommodation

 The castle was sacked and destroyed by Owain Glyndwr in 1402 and became a romantic hilltop ruin.
 Stone was robbed for nearby buildings throughout the village.
-There is no public access, as the castle stands within private grounds, but it can easily be seen from nearby roads.

 The most impressive part of the castle today may be the motte itself, raised in the late 1060s.
 The eastern part of the motte holds the remains of a shell keep with 5 D-shaped towers.
 Part of the keep is built over the remains of the original Norman hall.
 East of the motte is the bailey enclosure, reached through an impressive twin-towered gatehouse built in the 13th century.